 Get an inhaler Prescription Online

-Then, if deemed necessary, they may recommend a follow-up appointment or a visit to a clinic.
-However, please note a prescription will only be provided after consultation with the doctor and if the treatment is considered suitable and safe for you.
+Getting an inhaler online is very straightforward; you can connect with a doctor anytime via Your Doctors Online.
+However, please note that an inhaler online will only be provided after consultation with the doctor and if the treatment is suitable and safe for you.

 1